aoijs/documentation/src/functions/usdusersinchannel.md

 #### Option Types

-* `id` — Returns ID of the users with the given role
+* `id` — Returns ID of the users with the given channel
-* `user.username` — Returns name of the users with the given role
+* `user.username` — Returns name of the users with the given channel
-* `nickname` — Returns nickname of the users with the given role
+* `nickname` — Returns nickname of the users with the given channel
-* `mention` — Returns the users with mentioning from given role
+* `mention` — Returns the users with mentioning from given channel

 ## Example